Our Distinctives

 THE SUFFICIENCY OF SCRIPTURE

-Scripture alone is our inspired, inerrant, and therefore final authority.
-While there may be many important authorities, they are all subservient to Scripture, which alone is God-breathed and without error, fully trustworthy and sufficient for faith and practice.
+Scripture alone is our inspired, inerrant, and, therefore, final authority.
+While there may be many important authorities, they are all subservient to Scripture, which alone is God-breathed and, without error, fully trustworthy and sufficient for faith and practice.
 Scripture alone is our magisterial authority; all other authorities are ministerial.
-The sufficiency of Scripture means Scripture is a sufficient authority for all things pertaining to faith and godliness.
-It means there is not a need to appeal to another authority.
+The sufficiency of Scripture means Scripture is a sufficient authority for all things about faith and godliness.
+It means there is no need to appeal to another authority.
 Scripture rules over all other authorities as the final and inspired authority from God (2 Tim.
 3:16-17).
 Sufficiency distinguishes the believer, who turns to Scripture as that which contains all that is necessary for salvation and godliness.

 EXPOSITORY PREACHING